Strogolsky/eventExplorerBackend/README.md

 ![data model](images/DataModel.png)
 ## 4. Complex request on the server side
 For any organizer it is very important to understand the success of his event and marketing, for this purpose you can create a query that analyzes the audience that came to the event and gives the percentage of new visitors who have never been to the events of this user, in relation to the total number of visitors.
-## 5. Client-side business operation: Ticket purchase with improved availability control.
+## 5. Client-side business operation: Ticket purchase with improved availability control

 ### 5.1 Description
 ---